polcak/DHT-crawler/README.md

 ### Outputs

 Program has 3 types of output.
+1. print IP addresses of detected peers.
-1. db_format, which can be send over client to server.
+2. db_format, which creates a JSON object carrying the detected peers, it can be send to server.
-2. print_as_country format, which have translate IP-addresses to geolocation.
+3. print_as_country format, which have translate IP-addresses to geolocation.
-3. without formatting, which has every 5 seconds tells you about current status of crawling.
+4. without formatting, which has every 5 seconds tells you about current status of crawling.

+For example, to search for Debian netinst ISO torrent peers use the following command:

+./dht\_crawler/exec.py --file debian-9.6.0-amd64-netinst.iso.torrent

+If you know the info hash, you can also use the following command:

+./dht\_crawler/exec.py --hash f71e7defc014563fc7d8ffe26f759b2518c30f34

 ### Tests

 There are unit tests which are supposed to rely on application, that is still runnable.
-Integration tests, which are supposed to give results which are transformable with help of results/get_results.sh script.
-Automatically transform those results with help of pgfplots and tex to nice looking graphs of result output.

 ### Contribution